BHM: Black Banjo Reclamation Project - 2026

 Next date: Friday, February 27, 2026 | 01:00 PM to 03:00 PM

-In honor of Black History Month, join us for an afternoon of Black music history and performance from Hannah Mayree of the Black Banjo Reclamation Project, with special guests!
+In honor of Black History Month, join us for an afternoon of Black music history and performance from Hannah Mayree, Seraphina Perkins, and Azere Wilson of the Black Banjo Reclamation Project.
+Each artist will perform a set, followed by some jamming and cross-pollination with space for audience questions.

 No registration required; bring your loved ones and see you there!